 Urban Street Group will be the development entity of the apartment units for the project.
 They will proceed with the apartment construction after Donven Homes has completed all of the site engineering improvements.
 Donven Homes will still be the developer of the townhome units.

 What is the target market for the rental properties?

 Donven Homes has estimated that the rental rates for the project will be about $1,400 to $2,000 a month depending on unit size.
 Per their original market analysis, the townhome units would be in the sales price range of $250,000 to $310,000.

 The utility agreement also identified neighborhood input regarding the final vegetation along the eastern portion of the development.
 How will this be done?

-At the Open House, a final landscape plan will be available for review.
 The final landscape plan will attempt to address the impacts of development while addressing the desire of adjacent residents to have input on the plan.
 Village and County staff will also review the document for compliance with applicable codes, any restrictions pertaining to plant removal and any companion restoration work.
 Landscaping should begin in mid-June 2018.